 The WCVM researchers are optimistic that their research will help beekeepers find better ways to manage EFB in their honey bee colonies so they can continue to work with the blueberry producers.

 The WCVM team’s work on EFB is supported by funding from Project Apis m.-Costco Wholesale, Saskatchewan Beekeepers Development Commission, B.C.
-Blueberry Council, Saskatchewan Agriculture Development Fund, Alberta Agriculture Funding Consortium, Mitacs and the WCVM.
+Blueberry Council, Saskatchewan Agriculture Development Fund, Results Driven Agriculture Research (RDAR), Mitacs and the WCVM.

 Allyssa Cloet of Hartney, Man., is a third-year veterinary student at the WCVM who worked as a summer research student with the college’s honey bee health research group in 2021.
 Her story is part of a series of articles written by WCVM summer research students.